gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 }
 ```

-The reason for these considerations is that:
+The reasons for this behavior is that:

 1. Swift requires a value to be completely live at the point in which a deinit
    is applied [(*)](#footnote-1).
 This implies if we were to allow for such